Telemetric ICP Measurement

 By evaluating the patient’s ICP during various activities the shunt valve can be optimally adjusted to the patient's requirements, which significantly reduces the number of procedures on the patient's shunt valve.

-Noninvasive ICP Measuring
+Wireless ICP Measuring

 RAUMEDIC has developed an innovative and unique system based on telemetry, which offers an alternative to traditional cable bound ICP monitoring catheters which connect to a monitor.
 The telemetric pressure catheter NEUROVENT-P-tel is fully implanted below the scalp on the cranial bone and collects ICP measurements in the parenchyma.